Yixiang Xu

 ''Observing Product Touch: The Vicarious Haptic Effect in Digital Marketing and Virtual Reality,'' with Andrea W. Luangrath, Joann Peck and William Hedgcock (2022), Journal of Marketing Research, 59 (2), 306-326.
 [Paper]

-"Distributed Bayesian Inference in Linear Mixed-Effects Models," with Sanvesh Srivastava (2021), Journal of computational and graphical statistics 30.3 (2021): 594-611.
+"Distributed Bayesian Inference in Linear Mixed-Effects Models," with Sanvesh Srivastava (2021), Journal of Computational and Graphical Statistics 30.3 (2021): 594-611.
 [Paper]